-While several theoretically I/O-efficient planar point location structures have been developed, e.g., [17, 1, 8], they are all relatively complicated and consequently none of them have been implemented.
-Based on a bucket approach, Vahrenhold and Hinrichs developed a simple and practically efficient, but theoretically nonoptimal, heuristic structure [24].
-In this paper, we show that a point location structure based on a persistent B-tree is efficient both in theory and practice; the structure obtains the theoretical optimal bounds and our experimental investigation shows that, for a wide range of real-world GIS data, it uses fewer I/Os to answer a query than the structure of Vahrenhold and Hinrichs.
-For a synthetically generated worst case dataset, the structure uses significantly less I/Os to answer a query.
+none of them have been implemented.
+Based on a bucket approach, Vahrenhold and Hinrichs developed a simple and practically efficient, but theoretically non-optimal, heuristic structure [24].
+In this paper, we show that a point location structure based on a persistent B-tree is efficient both in theory and practice; the structure obtains the theoretical optimal bounds and our experimental investigation shows that, for a wide range of real-world GIS data, it uses a similar number of I/Os to answer a query as the structure of Vahrenhold and Hinrichs.
+For a synthetically generated worst-case dataset the structure uses significantly less I/Os to answer a query.

-1.1 I/O-model and previous results
+1.1 I/O model and Previous Results

 We work in the standard I/O model of computation proposed by Aggarwal and Vitter [2].
-In this model, computation can only occur on data stored in a main memory of size M, and an I/O transfers a block of Bconsecutive elements between an infinite sized disk and main memory.
+In this model, computation can only occur on data stored in a main memory of size M, and an I/O transfers a block of B consecutive elements between an infinite sized disk and main memory.
 The complexity measures in this model are the number of I/Os used to solve a problem (answer a query) and the number of disk blocks used.

-Aggarwal and Vitter showed that $O(\frac{N}{B}\log{M/B}\frac{N}{B})$ is the external memory equivalent of the well-known $O(N \log_2 N)$ internal memory sorting bound.
-Similarly, the B-tree [10, 12, 18] is the external equivalent of an internal memory balanced search tree.
-It uses linear space, O(N/B) blocks, to store N elements; supports updates in $O(\log_B N)$ I/Os; and performs one dimensional range queries in optimal $O(\log_B N + T/B)$ I/Os, where T is the number of reported elements.
-Using a general technique by Driscoll et al. [14], persistent versions of the B-tree have also been developed [11, 26].
-A persistent data structure maintains a history of all updates performed on it, such that queries can be answered on any of the previous versions of the structure, while updates can only be performed on the most recent version (thus creating a new version).1 A persistent B-tree uses O(N/B) space, where N is the number of updates performed, and updates and range queries can be performed in $O(\log_B N)$ and $O(\log_B N + T/B)$ I/Os,
+Aggarwal and Vitter showed that $O(\frac{N}{B} \log{M/B} \frac{N}{B})$ is the external memory equivalent of the well-known $O(N \log_2 N)$ internal memory sorting bound.
+Similarly, the B-tree [10; 12; 18] is the external equivalent of an internal memory balanced search tree.
+It uses linear space, O(N/B) blocks, to store N elements, supports updates in $O(\log_B N)$ I/Os, and performs one dimensional range queries in optimal $O(\log_B N + T/B)$ I/Os, where T is the number of reported elements.
+Using a general technique by Driscoll et al. [14], persistent versions of the B-tree have also been developed [11; 26].
+A persistent data structure maintains a history of all updates performed on it, such that queries can be answered on any of the previous versions of the structure, while updates can be performed on the most recent version thus creating a new version.1 A persistent B-tree uses O(N/B) space, where N is the number of updates performed, and updates and range queries can be performed in $O(\log_B N)$ and $O(\log_B N + T/B)$ I/Os, respectively [11; 26]; note that the structure requires that all elements stored in it during its entire lifespan are comparable, that is, that the elements are totally ordered.